nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004_02_22-MARS_SPIRIT.md

 ----
 ### DATE: February 22, 2004
 ----
-Working in the Coal Mine, by Devo.
+Working in the Coal Mine by Devo

 ##### Comment:
 * Working in the trench.